jasperkuperus/ionic-quickstart/README.md

 A quickstart project for ionic, using gulp, making life just that bit easier.

 ## Getting started
+1. Make sure to have gulp globally installed: `npm install -g gulp`
-1. Install npm modules: `npm install`
+2. Install npm modules: `npm install`
-2. Compile and start serving: `gulp serve` or `gulp emulate`
+3. Compile and start serving: `gulp serve` or `gulp emulate`
-3. See your app running at `http://localhost:8100`
+4. See your app running at `http://localhost:8100`

 ## Usage
 For basic usage and explanation, just run `gulp help`: